zboxfs/zbox/README.md

 ## Supported Storage

-By now, Zbox supports a variety of underlying storage, which are listed below.
+By now, ZboxFS supports a variety of underlying storage, which are listed below.
 Memory and OS file storage are enabled by default, all the others can be enabled individually by specifying its feature when build.